 - 6.7.
 The licensing authority believes that private hire pre-booked work is open to a greater degree of market competition than taxi hailing and ranking where, by its very nature, competitive market forces are more constrained.
 Indeed, while private hire competition and service can be facilitated based on offering a better price, it may also be facilitated in respect of vehicle features which consumers would be willing to pay for if given sufficient choice.
 These might include for example better / particular safety features, specialist accessibility requirements, or quality-based considerations such as the comfort of the vehicle, its appearance and/or available facilities.
 Accordingly, as diversity in price, innovation, service, and standards is a natural consequence of effective market competition, the licensing authority believes that consumer choice of private hire vehicle services should not be unduly restricted by virtue of the type or age of vehicles. - 6.8.
-However, for ease of access / egress for passengers, if a vehicle has rear passenger seats, the licensing authority will only licence the vehicle where it has a minimum of 4 doors. - 6.8.6.9.
-Where a vehicle proprietor includes third row seats in the licensed seating capacity the licensing authority requires the operator taking a booking for the vehicle to notify passengers in advance that some seats have restricted access and so may be unsuitable for those with mobility difficulties.
+However, for ease of access / egress for passengers, if a vehicle has rear passenger seats, the licensing authority will only licence the vehicle where it has a minimum of 4 doors. - 6.9.

-6.9.6.10.
 In order for members of the public to readily distinguish between hackney carriage and private hire vehicles, the licensing authority will not issue a private hire vehicle licence for a purpose-built London style cab or similar, or any vehicle with design or markings which could cause it to be easily confused for a hackney carriage.

-6.10.6.11.
+6.10.
 Hackney carriage vehicles

-6.11.6.12.
+6.11.
 By contrast to private hire pre-booked work, the licensing authority believes that the on-street hail and ranking market is more competitively constrained.
 By its nature, together with the social customs and practices of hire and the statutory fixing of fares, once a hackney carriage has been hailed or approached the driver is in the position of a temporary monopolist and there is limited competitive pressure in relation to price, safety, or quality.
 As such, the licensing authority believes it appropriate to establish more defined baseline standards for hackney carriage vehicles.
-The licensing authority will therefore only licence wheelchair accessible purpose-built taxis (that can carry a passenger travelling in a reference wheelchair (as defined by Schedule 1 of The Public Service Vehicle Accessibility Regulations 2000)) or converted vehicles which are wheelchair accessible pre-approved by the licensing authority, which and meet the following specification as a hackney carriage.
+The licensing authority will therefore only licence wheelchair accessible purpose-built taxis (that can carry a passenger travelling in a reference wheelchair (as defined by Schedule 1 of The Public Service Vehicle Accessibility Regulations 2000)) or converted vehicles pre-approved by the licensing authority, which meet the following specification as a hackney carriage.

-6.12.6.13.
+6.12.
 Hackney carriage vehicle specification